awrns/awareness/README.md

 <hr />

 #### Licensing
 ###### Awareness is distributed under the GNU Lesser General Public License.
 More details are in the files COPYING and COPYING.LESSER.
+Copyright (c) 2016-2017 Aedan S. Cullen.

 #### Contributing
 ###### If you'd like to mess with the source code a bit and submit a pull request to make Awareness better for everyone, we'd be very grateful.
 Awareness is developed using the Gradle build system and [PyGradle](https://github.com/linkedin/pygradle).
 Getting started with a virtualenv-based installation of Awareness is simple: